"""Event filter expression parser."""

 next_item = self._stack[item_index + 1]

-if (isinstance(previous_item, expressions.Expression) and
+if isinstance(previous_item, expressions.Expression) and isinstance(

 item.AddOperands(previous_item, next_item)